zyedidia/Literate/README.md

 The goal of this project is to create a modern literate programming system which keeps most, if not all of the features of Knuth and Levy's CWEB system, but simplifies the system and adds even more features.

-Literate source code is readable whether you are looking at the `.lit` file, or the generated HTML.

 You can view the main website about Literate [here](http://zbyedidia.webfactional.com/literate) including a [manual](http://zbyedidia.webfactional.com/literate/manual.php) on how to use Literate.

 If you like the project, make sure to leave a star :smile: